 Borgen is a Danish political drama that ran for three seasons from 2010 to 2014.
-It tells the story of Brigitte Nyborg (Sidse Babett Knudsen) who through a series extraordinary events becomes Prime Minister.
-The show follows Nyborg - a charismatic, idealistic, and sometime naive politician - as she tries to lead a very divided government, maintain some semblance of a personal life, and take care of her husband and children.
-The show also follows a group of political journalists who follow Nyborg's career, with a focus on an ambitious anchor, Katrine Fønsmark (Birgitte Hjort Sørensen.)
+It tells the story of Brigitte Nyborg (Sidse Babett Knudsen) who through a series of extraordinary events becomes Prime Minister.
+The show follows Nyborg – a charismatic, idealistic, and sometimes naive politician – as she tries to lead a very divided government, maintain some semblance of a personal life, and take care of her husband and children.
+The show also follows a group of political journalists who follow Nyborg’s career, with a focus on an ambitious anchor, Katrine Fønsmark (Birgitte Hjort Sørensen.)

 Danish politics are much more complicated than its American counterpart.
-While we have a two-party system, they have something like five parties (there's the usual liberal and conservative divide but then you then you have to add in middle-left, middle-right, and middle-middle.)
+While we have a two-party system, they have something like five parties (there’s the usual liberal and conservative divide but then you have to add in middle-left, middle-right, and middle-middle.)
 To make that even more confusing, the Liberal party is actually middle-left while the Green party acts as the actual liberal party.
-It’s also a parliamentary system so when they people vote they aren’t electing a President but various members of a parliament where the party with the biggest majority leads and they push up one of their people to the top as the head (or prime) minister.
+It’s also a parliamentary system so when people vote they aren’t electing a President but various members of a parliament where the party with the biggest majority leads and they push up one of their people to the top as the head (or prime) minister.

 That Borgen is able to translate all of that foreign politics (not to mention the foreign language and culture) into something comprehensible is impressive.
 That it’s still darn thrilling is nothing less than a TV miracle.